dfir-iris/iris-web/README.md

 For a more comprehensive overview of the case features, you can head to [tutorials](https://dfir-iris.github.io/operations/tutorials.html), we've put some videos there.

+## Upgrades
+Please read the release notes when upgrading versions.
+Most of the time the migrations are handled automatically, but some changes might require manual labor depending on the version.

 ## Documentation

-A more comprehensive documentation is available on [dfir-iris.github.io](https://dfir-iris.github.io), or one can build the documentation available in [here](https://github.com/dfir-iris/iris-doc-src).
+A comprehensive documentation is available on [dfir-iris.github.io](https://dfir-iris.github.io), or one can build the documentation available in [here](https://github.com/dfir-iris/iris-doc-src).

 ## API
 The API reference is available in the [documentation](https://dfir-iris.github.io/operations/api.html#references) or [documentation repository](https://github.com/dfir-iris/iris-doc-src).

 ## Help
 You can reach us on [Discord](https://discord.gg/fwuXkpBHGz) or by [mail](mailto:contact@dfir-iris.org) if you have any question, issue or idea !

+## Considerations
+Iris is in its early stage.
+It can already be used in production, but please set backups of the database and DO NOT expose the interface on the Internet.
+We highly recommend using a private dedicated and secured network.

 ## License
 The contents of this repository is available under [LGPL3 license](LICENSE.txt).